 The Company's by-laws provide that it shall have one or more directors, the number of directors to be determined from time to time by vote of a majority of directors then in office.
-The Board of Directors has fixed the number of directors at seven.
-All of the nominees named in this proxy statement are currently serving as directors of the Company.
+Currently, the number of Directors is fixed at seven, however the Board of Directors has fixed the number of directors at eight effective at the Annual Meeting.
+All of the nominees named in this proxy statement, other than Peter Davis, are currently serving as directors of the Company.